swarbler/bestof/camera-gear/cameras.md

 - **main:** S5 II or IIX
 - **secondary:** G9 II

-{: .alternative }
-G85 is weather sealed alternative to the GX85 with a larger DSLR-style grip
+> G85 is weather sealed alternative to the GX85 with a larger DSLR-style grip

 #### Video